 (iv) has been tubed, fired, unnerved or operated upon for unsoundness of any other kind

-(v) a male horse (other than a foal, a yearling before the 1st July of its yearling year) which does not have two testes fully descended to and fully palpable within the scrotum at the time of the Sale is or shall be deemed to be a rig or cryptorchid
+(v) a male pony (other than a foal, a yearling before the 1st July of its yearling year) which does not have two testes fully descended to and fully palpable within the scrotum at the time of the Sale is or shall be deemed to be a rig or cryptorchid

 (vi) Fails to load on the Sale Day in a reasonable and acceptable way in a purpose constructed lorry or trailer